ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 └──────────────────────────────────────────────────┘
 ```

+Alias: `ADDDATE`

 **See Also**
 - [date_add](#date_add)

 ## subDate

 Subtracts the time interval or date interval from the provided date or date with time.

+If the subtraction results in a value outside the bounds of the data type, the result is undefined.

 **Syntax**